crazy-max/moby/docs/contributing/software-req-win.md

 ## Windows limitations

-Don't attempt to use a bind mount to pass a local directory as the bundles target directory.
+Don't attempt to use a bind mount to pass a local directory as the dist target directory.
 It does not work (golang attempts for follow a mapped folder incorrectly).
 Instead, use docker cp as per the example.